-Whether you're a mid-career professional or a recent graduate, you are an ideal student for this degree program if you:
+Whether you are a mid-career professional or a recent graduate, you are an ideal student for this degree program if you:

 - Are interested in food systems and motivated to improve them

-- Are a self-directed, collaborative learner who wants to engage actively in seminar-style discussions both on campus and online
+- Are a self-directed, collaborative learner who wants to engage actively in discussions with peers and faculty.

 - Want to study food systems from an interdisciplinary perspective

-- Seek a rigorous graduate program that is flexible enough to allow you to maintain career, personal life and community commitments
+- Seek an academically rigorous graduate program that is flexible enough to allow you to maintain career, personal life and community commitments

-- Want to produce a thesis or capstone project that promotes social change in the food system
+- Want to produce a thesis or research project that promotes social change in the food system